codeonlyjs/website/content/guide/apiEnvironment.md

 ### leaveLoading() {#Environment#leaveLoading}

-Notifies the environment that an async load operation has finished
+Notifies the environment that an async load operation has finished.

 ```ts